intersystems/emacs-objectscript-ts-mode/README.md

-Major-mode for ObjectScript in EMACs
+MAJOR-mode for ObjectScript in EMACs
 -----------------------------------------
 This is a major-mode for editing .cls files in ObjectScript using treesitter.